klavinslab/primer-workflow/operation_types/Rehydrate_Primer.md

     show do
       title 'Enter the nMoles of the primer'

-      note 'Enter the number of moles for each primer, in nM.
-This is written toward the bottom of the tube, below the MW.' note "The ID of the primer is listed before the primer's name on the side of the tube." table operations
+      note 'Enter the number of moles for each primer, in nM. ' \
+           'This is written toward the bottom of the tube, below the MW.' note 'The ID of the primer is listed before the primer\'s name on the ' \
+           'side of the tube.'
+      table operations
         .start_table
         .input_sample('Primer')